Varsha-Chalasani/CalculatorDesign/division.md

 Then : Operators buffered, last one used.
 The result displayed.

-Scenario: Operand 2 not given
+Scenario: Operand 2 not present

 Given : Calculator charged and turned on